lucho1/CronosEngine/docs/README.md

 **[TODO]** Add 1min video
 **[TODO]** Add screenshots

-## Innovating Features
+## Innovating Features & Functionalities
+* Shader System
 * Lighting algorithm improved, better than Phong (Blinn-Phong) - Test the difference with Spotlights!
-* Engine's camera speed control with mouse middle button
 * Material System with shader rendering
 * ZBuffer Real-Time Renderer (Check the Shaded dropdown in the editor, above scene window)

+* Timing: Play/Pause/Stop & x2/x0.5 speed!
+* Engine's camera speed control with mouse middle button (Unity-like!)

+* GameObjects:
-* GameObjects Copy/Paste with CTRL+C/CTRL+V
+   * Copy/Paste with CTRL+C/CTRL+V & Deletion
+   * Hierarchy system
+   * Tranformations & AA/OO BBs

+* Mesh & Textures importing
-* Resource Manager: All data (not scene) saved/loaded in binary own format and loaded into a Resource Manager to optimize resources loading and avoiding files duplication.
-* All assets in the filesystem are loaded and saved to own file format from the beginning, and, if loaded, loaded from the own file format.
+* Resource Manager: All data saved/loaded in binary own format and loaded into a Resource Manager to optimize resources loading and avoiding files duplication.
+All assets in the filesystem are loaded and saved to own file format from the beginning, and, if loaded, loaded from the own file format.
-* Extensive Filesystem with good UI/UX Functionalities
+* Extensive Filesystem with good UI/UX Functionalities (asset finder, good navigation system, drag & drop...)
+* Scene Serialization

 * Many different types of primitives creation (check it out!)
 * OpenGL Automatic Error Handler and logger (check out Errors.h!) and with possibility of calling GLCall() for every OGL Function to get possible errors with OGL functions/methods (through glGetError()) with extensive information
 * Extensive System Info Read (on GPU, CPU, Memory and Software!)